-2. Primitive Types Vs. Objects:
+1. Primitive Types Vs. Objects:

-Java has primitive types, i. e., int, boolean, byte, char, float and double which have some subtle differences from C++ (See Appendix D of Deitel's Java Text for list of primitive types).
+Java has primitive types, i. e., int, boolean, byte, char, float and double which have some subtle differences from C++ (See page 183 in fourth edition (153 in fifth; Appendix D in Sixth) of Java Text).
 For examples, int is always 32 bits in Java whereas in C++ it depends on the computer platform.
 In Java, byte is 8 bits while char is 16 bits to store international characters.
 The use of the primitive types are cleaner than in C++.
 For example, the if, and while statements require a boolean expression whereas in C++ one could use an int.
 Therefore, in Java you would say instead of while(1).